 Degrees: B.Eng., M.A.Sc., Ph.D.
 (McMaster)

 I am an Assistant Professor at Carleton University within the Department of Systems and Computer Engineering.
 I am the Director of the Cyber Security Evaluation and Assurance (CyberSEA) Research Lab.
 I am a licensed Professional Engineer registered with Professional Engineers of Ontario (PEO).
-I am also a member of the ACM and IEEE, and I am an academic member of the Smart Cybersecurity Network SERENE-RISC.
+I am also a senior member of the IEEE and a member of the ACM.
 From October 2018 to October 2020, I was as an Ad Hoc Member of Health Canada’s Scientific Advisory Committee on Digital Health Technologies.
 I was awarded the 2021 New Faculty Excellence in Teaching Award for my dedication and passion for sharing knowledge, and supporting students in achieving success, both inside and outside the classroom.

 My research interests are primarily in the area of cyber security evaluation and assurance for software-dependent systems.
 Broadly speaking, my research spans the areas of cyber security, software engineering, data science, distributed systems, and formal specification and verification and is aimed at developing approaches for:

 - Security Assurance: How can we assure users and regulators that the systems that we build, and their data, are secure?